curtiscali/personal-website/_i18n/en/pages/about.md

 When I'm not working hard to make sure our government has the resources to properly manage emergencies and logistics, I enjoy spending time with my dog, walking, streaming amazing shows, and exploring the beautiful Nevada desert.

-If you have any feedback, constructive feedback, or just want to drop me a line, please feel free to do so via any of the socials I link down below, although email or LinkedIn work best for me.
+If you have any feedback or just want to drop me a line, please feel free to do so via any of the socials I link down below, although email or LinkedIn work best for me.